SP-V/PlayWrightWebTestingTS/README.md

     6. Add a new file under 'tests' folder as 'fileName.spec.ts' for your tests.

 # Test
-To execute tests under folder 'tests':
-    1.From project folder, run following command in the terminal 'npx playwright test' to execute all tests on a launched browser or run 'npx playwright test fileName.spec.ts' to execute only the tests in that file.
-    Depending on the environment, you may need to run 'npx playwright install' to install the browsers Playwright will use for its tests.
+To execute tests under folder 'tests' execute command 'npm run regression'.
+Depending on the environment, the first time you may need to run 'npx playwright install' to install the browsers Playwright will use for its tests.

 # Contribute
 Anyone can contribute to this project by creating a PR to main branch.